New SA Health credentialling system (eCredential)

 - Summary screens will appear in the portal that captures if credentialling committee members have approved a health practitioner’s scope of practice or added changes.

-- An invite process to request health practitioners to submit their profile to be credentialled across all SA Health LHNs
+- An invite process for health practitioners to submit their credentialling profile to SA Health LHNs for credentialling and scope of practice approval

-- eCredential uses an online wizard to step users through each stage of reviewing
+- An online wizard to step users through each stage of assessing a credentialling application

-- Provides a continuous record of a practitioner's credentialling history to assist the re credentialling process
+- Provides a record of a practitioner's credentialling history to assist the re credentialling process

-- Comprehensive reporting capabilities to help the LHNs prepare for accreditation
+- Reporting capabilities to help LHNs demonstrate they meet national accreditation standards

 - Flexible management of a scope of clinical practice library to list the expected or available scopes of practice for each profession, LHN and facility